 The minimum requirements for remote learning are 3 hours per day in Key Stage 1 and 4 hours a day in Key Stage 2.
-This will be achieved through a strong model of blended learning, using our digital platform Google Classroom alongside: Times Tables Rock Stars, Purple Mash, Oak Academy and other high-quality resources such as e-reading books and White Rose maths.
+This will be achieved through a strong model of blended learning, using our digital platform Google Classroom alongside: Times Tables Rock Stars, Purple Mash, Oak Academy and other high-quality resources such as e-reading books and HFL ESSENTIALMaths and White Rose maths resources.